cx-language/cx/docs/book/language-overview.md

     constructors/assignment operators.
   - C++17 `std::variant`: not easy or elegant to use (see https://bitbashing.io/std-visit.html).
-- Using `interface`s (C*'s equivalent of C++ concepts) allows defining what kind of types are valid for a given template parameter when writing a generic type or function.
+- Using `interface`s (cx's equivalent of C++ concepts) allows defining what kind of types are valid for a given template parameter when writing a generic type or function.
 This leads to much more readable error messages when instantiating generic types or functions with an incompatible type as the generic argument.
 C++-style unconstrained generic parameters are still allowed for flexibility.